TOAST-DOCS/Container-Kubernetes/zh/user-guide.md

 nginx-deployment-7fd6966748-wv7rd   1/1     Running   0          4m13s
 ```

-To use images saved at NHN Cloud Container Registry, first create a secret to login to user registry.
+To use images stored in NHN Cloud Container Registry, you must first create a secret to log in to the user registry.
+To use NHN Cloud (Old) Container Registry, you need to create a secret as follows:

 ```
 $ kubectl create secret docker-registry registry-credential --docker-server={user registry address} --docker-username={email address for NHN Cloud account} --docker-password={service Appkey or integrated Appkey}